Bloc party: East Germany

+All parties in the Soviet zone had to work together in the National Front under the leadership of the communists.
+This organisation also included so-called mass organisations, such as the communist-led trade union and the women's association or the youth association.
+The National Front determined the electoral list for the parliamentary elections: There was only one unified list of the entire National Front in a parliamentary election in the GDR.

 As the Communists consolidated their power, the bloc parties all jettisoned their original programs.
 All of them nominally embraced "socialism", becoming loyal partners of the SED.
 With few exceptions, they voted unanimously for all government proposals.
 One of the few notable dissensions of a bloc party occurred in 1972 when members of the CDU in the Volkskammer took a stand against the legalisation of abortion, with the party's deputies either voting against the law or abstaining.

-During Die Wende, the bloc parties began to assert themselves and emerge as independent parties, leading to the first and only free election to the Volkskammer in 1990.
+During the 'peaceful revolution' of 1989, the bloc parties began to assert themselves and emerge as independent parties, leading to the first and only free election to the Volkskammer in 1990.
 During the process of German reunification, the bloc parties merged with their western counterparts.
 Non-party organisations such as the Free German Youth, Kulturbund and the Democratic Women's League of Germany broke their formal affiliation with the former ruling party, but only the Free German Youth still operates today.